Telegram-Mini-Apps/TelegramUI/README.md

-# Telegram UI
+# tmaui

 ## Overview

-Telegram UI kit equips you with a variety of pre-designed components and tools to help you quickly develop high-quality Telegram applications.
+tamui kit equips you with a variety of pre-designed components and tools to help you quickly develop high-quality Telegram applications.
 Whether you're aiming to create custom client apps, integrate Telegram functionality, or develop unique bots, this toolkit is your go-to resource.

 ## Features